ikirerelabsresearch/iola-website/GEO_STRATEGY.md

 **Why**: Structured data helps AI models understand:
 - What you do ("satellite collision avoidance")
-- Where you're based ("Accra, Ghana")
+- Where you're based ("Kigali, Rwanda")
 - What products you offer ("IkirereMesh", "CubeSat kits")
 - How you're different ("deterministic safety shields")